FAQs

 Are patients going to need to change doctors?

 As always, patients who will be impacted by a physician or provider change will be contacted directly.
-Patients who are pregnant and plan to deliver after late spring 2026 will need to identify a physician or provider with privileges at Rogue Regional or the facility of their choice.
+Patients who are pregnant and plan to deliver after spring 2026 will need to identify a physician or provider with privileges at Rogue Regional or the facility of their choice.

 Is Asante going out of business?